 Sea Turtle season doesn’t just affect you during your beach portrait session.
 While you and your family are at the beach, you are also expected to leave the nests alone.
 This means you have to keep your dogs on a leash and watch them at all times.
 How bad would you feel if Fido dug up a nest of sea turtles?
 Fido isn’t the only one you need to worry about, as children with their curious minds often like to wander over to the nests as well.

-When you are winding down for the night in your beach rental, keep in mind also that Hilton Head Island has a "Lights Out" rule anytime after 10pm.
-This means if your house or rental can be seen from the beach, you must turn all lights off by 10pm.
+When you are winding down for the night in your beach rental, keep in mind also that Hilton Head Island has a “Lights Out” rule anytime after 10 pm.
+This means if your house or rental can be seen from the beach, you must turn all the lights off by 10 pm.
 Sea turtle hatchlings follow the moonlight into the ocean when they hatch.
 If they see your lights, they can get confused and go further inland, which could result in ultimate death for those hatchlings.

 Respecting the wildlife of Hilton Head Island isn’t hard, and it’s not a huge adjustment.
 It’s just small changes to make throughout your day and being more aware that they are there and it is up to you and your family to protect them!